cheraincao/foodpanda_test/README.md

 2. AUC-ROC curve is a performance measurement for the classification problems at various threshold settings.
 ROC is a probability curve and AUC represents the degree or measure of separability.
 It tells how much the model is capable of distinguishing between classes.
 Higher the AUC, the better the model.
 AUC is a good metric, espacially in ranking senario.

-I think MCC is also a good evaluation metric here coz it performs well at imbalanced datasets.
+In addition, MCC is also a good evaluation metric here coz it performs well at imbalanced datasets.